-- they have been determined as normally relating to the (i) operating/trading activities of the entity; - (ii) they relate to the usage (as reflected by depreciation) of a noncurrent asset, which is an operating/trading activity of the entity; - (iii) they relate to current assets or current liabilities, and thus relate to the operating/trading activities of the entity (other than current assets or liabilities as part of a disposal group) within the measurement scope3 of IFRS 5 - Non-current Assets Held for Sale and Discontinued Operations); - they are foreign exchange movements on monetary assets and liabilities and thus relate to the operating/trading activities of the entity, except for those relating to foreign operations that were previously deferred in equity and subsequently recognised (recycled) in the income statement.
-This exception also applies to the translation differences of loans or receivables that form part of such net investment in a foreign operation; - they are financial instrument adjustments arising from the application of IAS 39 (whether the result of revaluation, impairment or amortisation), except for all recycled gains and losses other than those detailed in (vi) below.
-For example, gains or losses on available-for-sale financial assets which are recycled in the income statement on disposal or impairment of the financial asset are excluded from headline earnings because the recycled fair value gains and losses do not only reflect performance in the current period; or
+- (i) they have been determined as normally relating to the operating/trading activities of the entity; - (ii) they relate to the usage (as reflected by depreciation) of a non-current asset, which is an operating/trading activity of the entity; - (iii) they relate to current assets or current liabilities, and thus relate to the operating/trading activities of the entity (other than current assets or liabilities as part of a disposal group within the measurement scope3 of IFRS 5 Non-current Assets Held for Sale and Discontinued Operations): - (iv) they are foreign exchange movements on monetary assets and liabilities and thus relate to the operating/trading activities of the entity, except for those relating to foreign operations that were previously recognised in other comprehensive income and subsequently reclassified to profit or loss.
+This exception also applies to the translation differences of loans or receivables that form part of such net investment in a foreign operation; - (v) they are financial instrument adjustments arising from the application of IAS 39 (whether as the result of revaluation, impairment or amortisation), except for all reclassified gains and losses other than those detailed in (vi) below.
+For example, gains or losses on available-for-sale financial assets that are reclassified to profit or loss on disposal or impairment of the financial asset are excluded from headline earnings because the reclassified fair value gains and losses do not only reflect performance in the current period; or

-3 Refer to IFRS 5, paragraph 5, for those assets not within the measurement scope of IFRS 5.
+$^{^3}$ Refer to IFRS 5, paragraph 5, for those assets not within the measurement scope of IFRS 5.
 It must be noted that financial assets within the scope of IAS 39 are not within the measurement scope of IFRS 5.
-Section C of this circular indicates that impairment losses recognised in respect of disposal groups in terms of IFRS 5, paragraphs 20 - 24 are excluded remeasurements.
+Section C of this circular indicates that impairment losses recognised in respect of disposal groups in terms of IFRS 5, paragraphs 20 - 24, are excluded re-measurements.

-(vi) they are recycled items relating to IAS 39 cash flow hedges because these amounts are matched with those relating to the hedged item.
+(vi) they are reclassified items relating to IAS 39 cash-flow hedges because these amounts are matched with those relating to the hedged item.

-Recycling occurs when re-measurements are initially recorded in equity (in accordance with the relevant IFRS) and are subsequently included or recycled in the income statement.
+Reclassification (or reclassification adjustments) occurs when re-measurements are initially recorded in other comprehensive income (in accordance with the relevant IFRS) and are subsequently recycled or reclassified to profit or loss.
+This is referred to as a "reclassified gain or loss item".

-Separately identifiable re-measurements are those where the applicable IFRS explicitly requires separate disclosure of the operating/trading and/or the platform re-measurement in the separate or individual financial statements of the entity/company/subsidiary/associate/ joint venture or in the consolidated financial statements.
-No adjustments would be permitted based on voluntary disclosure of gains or losses (or components of these).
+Separately identifiable re-measurements are those where the applicable IFRS explicitly requires separate disclosure of the operating/trading and/or the platform re-measurement in the separate or individual financial statements of the entity/company/subsidiary/associate/joint venture or in the consolidated financial statements.
+No adjustments would be permitted on the basis of voluntary disclosure of gains or losses (or components of these).
 For example, in the case of biological assets, even if the operating/trading portion and the platform portion of the fair value gain on an apple orchard were voluntarily disclosed, no adjustments to headline earnings would be permitted because this disclosure is not required by IFRS.

-The interested parties group includes members of SAICA, the Investment Analyst Society of Southern Africa (IASSA), the Investment Managers Association of South Africa (IMASA) and the headline earnings sub-committee of the United Kingdom Society of Investment Professionals.
+The interested parties group includes members of SAICA, the Investment Analysts Society of Southern Africa (IASSA), the Investment Managers Association of South Africa (IMASA) and the headline earnings sub-committee of the United Kingdom Society of Investment Professionals.

-Operating4/trading activities are those activities that are carried out using the 'platform', including the cost associated with financing those activities.
+Operating4/trading activities are those activities that are carried out using the "platform", including the cost associated with financing those activities.